Learning Outcomes for Mathematics Courses

 • Investigate the qualitative behavior of solutions of systems of differential equations and interpret in the context of an underlying model.

-Math 330 - Upon successful completion of Math 330 - Abstract Algebra, students will be able to:
+Math 330 - Upon successful completion of Math 330 - Abstract Algebra, a student will be able to:

 • Assess properties implied by the definitions of groups and rings,